wuyang1002431655/tango_with_django_19/manuscript/chapter10-cookies.md

 Before you restart the Django development server, delete the existing client side cookies to start afresh.
 See the warning below for more information.

 W> ### Avoiding Cookie Confusion
 W> It's highly recommended that you delete any client-side cookies for Rango *before* you start using session-based data.
-You can do this in your browser's developer tools by deleting each cookie individually, or simply clear your browser's cache entirely - ensuring that cookies are deleted in the process.
+You can do this in your browser's cookie inspector by deleting each cookie individually, or simply clear your browser's cache entirely -- ensuring that cookies are deleted in the process.

 I> ### Data Types and Cookies
 I> An added advantage of storing session data server-side is its ability to cast data from strings to the desired type.
 This only works however for [built-in types](http://docs.python.org/2/library/stdtypes.html), such as `int`, `float`, `long`, `complex` and `boolean`.
 If you wish to store a dictionary or other complex type, don't expect this to work.
 In this scenario, you might want to consider [pickling your objects](https://wiki.python.org/moin/UsingPickle).